-Possible causes Possible solutions Transducer location Check that the transducer has been installed in accordance with the instructions provided with the transducer.
+Describle second Describle seterious Possible causes Possible solutions Transducer location Check that the transducer has been installed in accordance with the instructions provided with the transducer.
 Transducer angle If the transducer angle is too great the beam can miss the bottom, adjust transducer angle and recheck.
 Transducer kicked-up If the transducer has a kick-up mechanism, check that it has not kicked up due to hitting an object.
 Power source insufficient With the product under load, using a multi-meter, check the power supply voltage as close to the unit as possible to establish actual voltage when the current is flowing.
 (Check your product's Technical specification for power supply requirements.)
 Damaged or fouled transducer Check transducer condition, ensuring it is not damaged and is free from debris/fouling.
 If necessary, clean or replace your transducer.
 After cleaning or replacement coat the transducer using a water-based anti-fouling paint.

-Possible causes Possible solutions Damaged cables Check the unit's connector for broken or bent pins.
-2. Check that the cable connector is fully inserted into the unit and that the locking collar is in the locked position.
-Check the cable and connectors for signs of damage or corrosion, replace if necessary.
-With the unit turned on, try flexing the power cable near to the display connector to see if this causes the unit to re-boot/lose power, replace if necessary.
-Check the vessel's battery voltage, the condition of the battery terminals and power supply cables, ensuring connections are secure, clean and free from corrosion, replace if necessary.
-6. With the product under load, using a multi-meter, check for high voltage drop across all connectors/fuses etc (this can cause the Fishfinder applications to stop scrolling or the unit to reset/turn off), replace if necessary.
+Possible causes Possible solutions Poo Damaged cables 1.
+Check the unit's connector for broken or bent pins.
+Pos Tar 2.
+Check that the cable connector is fully inserted into the unit and that the locking collar is in the locked position. diff is s app 3.
+Check the cable and connectors for signs of damage or corrosion, replace if necessary. stra Scr 4.
+With the unit turned on, try flexing the power cable near to the display connector to see if this causes the unit to re-boot/lose power, replace if necessary. set Ser be pre Check the vessel's battery voltage, the condition of the battery terminals and power supply cables, ensuring connections are secure, clean and free from corrosion, replace if necessary.
+Dar With the product under load, using a multi-meter, check for high voltage drop across all connectors/fuses etc (this can cause the Fishfinder applications to stop scrolling or the unit to reset/turn off), replace if necessary.
 Vessel speed too high Slow vessel speed and recheck.
 Bottom too shallow or too deep The bottom depth may be outside of the transducers depth range, move vessel to shallower or deeper waters as relevant and recheck.
-Ping depth limit set If using a transducer with greater than 600 W power, check if the [Ping depth limit] has been enabled: [Menu > Settings > Transducer > Ping depth limit].
+Ping depth limit set If using a transducer with greater than 600 W power, check if the [Ping depth limit] has been enabled: [Menu &gt; Settings &gt; Transducer &gt; Ping depth limit].
 If you are in water deeper than the specified [Ping depth limit] then the transducer may not provide depth readings.
 Disable or adjust setting and retry.